Moving After Retirement: Is It Right for You?

 Downsizing and Decluttering

-There are several popular methods of organizing and reducing your belongings—have you used an item in the last year?
+There are several popular methods of organizing and reducing your belongings, many requiring a bit of introspection.
+Have you used an item in the last year?
 Is it in line with your values?
 Does it bring you joy?
-When it comes to downsizing into a smaller home, you will want to declutter and simplify your belongings.
+Ask yourself these questions as you attempt to declutter and simplify your belongings.

 • Gifting heirlooms now to family and friends who will cherish them

-• Giving items that you simply don’t want to go to waste to those who can use them
+• Donating items to those who can use them

 Navigating the Logistics of the Move

-Moves can be tricky to time right, and after preparing to list and show the home with remodeling and redecorating, you’ll still need energy to handle the packing, closing, and moving end of the to-do list.
+Even with ample preparation and careful consideration, moves can be tricky to time right.
+After preparing to list and show your home, you’ll still need the energy to handle the packing, closing, and moving end of the to-do list.

-Truehold's sale-leaseback can reduce your chore list and provide maximum flexibility for planning your new adventure.
-Instead of the weeks or months of work and uncertainty from a traditional sale, you can expedite a sale closing directly with us.
-Unlock your wealth and start using your home equity for retirement
+Truehold's sale-leaseback can reduce your chore list and provide maximum flexibility as you plan your new adventure.
+Instead of the weeks or months of work and uncertainty from a traditional sale, you can expedite a sale closing directly with us, unlocking your wealth and using your home equity for retirement

-The “leaseback” part of sale-leaseback means that you’ll be able to take your time before moving out—whether that’s an extra few months or counted in years—by remaining in your home as a renter.
+The “leaseback” part of sale-leaseback means that you’ll be able to take your time before moving out –– whether that’s an extra few months or several years –– by remaining in your home as a renter.

-When you’re ready to review the process and see if Truehold's sale-leaseback option fits your financial picture and goals, give us a call and one of our expert advisors will connect with you.
+When you’re ready to review the process and see if Truehold's sale-leaseback option fits your financial picture and goals, connect with one of our expert advisors

 Sources: